-Each year, the external auditors assess the design and implementation of relevant internal controls in operation within the Council.
+Each year, the external auditors undertake an assessment of the internal controls in operation within the Council to determine whether they can place reliance on them in the preparation of the final accounts.

 The Local Government Pension Scheme (LGPS) regulations require LGPS administering authorities to measure their governance arrangements against the standards set out in the guidance.
 Where compliance does not meet the published standard, there is a requirement for administering authorities to set out any reasons for non-compliance in their governance compliance statement.